 Have Realistic Expectations

 If you win a profitable percentage of your sports bets, you are still going to have some serious losing streaks.
 You have to accept this.
-Warren Buffett is often quoted as saying the # 1 rule of investing is to not lose money, and the # 2 rule is to never forget rule #1.
-Yet Buffett’s Berkshire Hathaway was down more than 50% twice during the past 15 years.
+Warren Buffett is quoted as saying the # 1 rule of investing is to not lose money, and the # 2 rule is to never forget rule #1.
+Yet Buffett’s Berkshire Hathaway was down more than 50% twice during the past 20 years.
 Despite this, Buffett has done well.
-Confidence in your approach and emotional discipline are what you need once you have a proven edge.
+Confidence in your approach and emotional discipline is what you need once you have a proven edge.

-Expecting to consistently win at sports much more than 60% of the time is unrealistic.
+Expecting to consistently win at sports more than 60% of the time is unrealistic.
 Expecting to beat the markets most of the time on a short-term basis is also unrealistic.
 Here is the percentage of time that Global Equities Momentum (GEM) featured in my book outperformed the S&P 500 index over various periods since 1971:

 Results are hypothetical, are NOT an indicator of future results, and do NOT represent returns that any investor actually attained.
 Indexes are unmanaged, do not reflect management or trading fees, and one cannot invest directly in an index.
 Please see our Disclaimer page for more information.

 Over one year or less, GEM didn’t do much better than a coin flip.
 But over five or more years, results are considerably different.
-Patience is important whether you are a traditional investor or a speculator on sporting events.
+Patience is important whether you are a traditional investor or speculate on sporting events.
 Warren Buffett was right when he said the stock market is a mechanism for transferring wealth from the impatient to the patient.